kcuzner/swd-kinetis/firmware/API.md

 For each device supported, an appropriately named folder must be present (named the same as the identifier used in the arguments to swd-kinetis).
-The firmware must be located in a file called `bin/firmware.hex`.
-A file called `./map.json` must also be present which specifies the memory addresses used to communicate to the firmware.
+The firmware must be located in a file called `./bin/firmware.hex`.
+A file called `./bin/firmware.map` must also be present which is the gcc linker-generated map file.

 ## Theory of operation